Geekmaxxer/gta-radio-editor/README.md

 - The station finder is path-layout independent: it works whether a compatible archive is stored below `x64`, `switch`, or another port-specific directory.
 Archive parsing/rebuilding remains limited to formats and encryption keys supported by CodeWalker.
 - The app builds a direct AWC/RPF result internally; it does not create temporary OpenIV `.oac` files because that intermediate step is no longer necessary.
 - The output RPF is a new file.
-This provides a simple rollback path: delete its copy from `mods` to restore the game archive.
+This provides a simple rollback path: create a backup of the original RPF file to make sure you can rollback safely.

-## Third-party code
+## Credits

 - [CodeWalker Core](https://github.com/dexyfex/CodeWalker) is included as a git submodule for RPF/AWC parsing and serialization.
 Its notices are in `vendor/CodeWalker/Notice.txt`.
 - [NAudio](https://github.com/naudio/NAudio) is used for input audio decoding and resampling.